kbroman/Talk_DataCleaning/transcript.md

     I imagine you're thinking: how is that a principle?
     I was thinking the same thing: what exactly is a principle?
-Are these principles or just random stuff related to data cleaning?

-12. My working definition of principle is that it's a fundamental truth that guides our thinking.
-That seems reasonable.
+12. My working definition of a principle is that it's a fundamental truth that guides our thinking.

 13. And so "Dates and categories suck".
-Yeah, that's true, and it can guide our thinking, so I think it's okay to view it as a principle.
+Yeah, that counts as a principle.

     Dates and categories suck, and just be glad if you're not working with time zones.

-14. Let's move to the next category of principles: "Verify", that you all of things that are supposed to be true about the data are indeed true.
+14. Moving to the next category: "Verify" that all of things that are supposed to be true about the data are indeed true.
 First, check that things that are supposed to be distinct really are distinct.
 For example, if you have a column of sample identifiers, are there any duplicates?
 In this example, I